An Equivariant Tensor Product on Mackey Functors: Proof of Theorem

 \section{Proof of Theorem \ref{mainthm2}}

-Finally, we use the norm functors $\ngh:\mackh \to \mackg$ to define a $G$-symmetric monoidal structure on the category of $G$-Mackey functors.
+Finally, given a cyclic $p$-group $G$, we use the norm functors $\ngh:\mackh \to \mackg$ to define a $G$-symmetric monoidal structure on the category of $G$-Mackey functors.
 We will then show that $G$-Tambara functors are the $G$-commutative monoids under this structure, thus proving Theorem \ref{mainthm2}.

 We begin with Hill and Hopkins' definition of a $G$-symmetric monoidal structure \cite{HillHopkins}.